 Note: Make sure you use your backup/emergency card every couple of months (and pay the balance off right away of course); otherwise it could be canceled for inactivity.
 (See also: How to Avoid Getting Your Credit Card Canceled)

 If you're a frequent flyer mile collector, then the hefty sign-up bonuses and accumulation privileges of rewards credit cards are valuable.
 Some people apply for multiple cards each year solely for the sign-up bonus, then cancel the card a few months later.
 This strategy requires organization, a good credit rating, and diligence.
 Thankfully there are a few frequent flyer mile subscription programs that alert you to the latest credit cards deals to cut down your research time.
 (See also: Everything You Need to Know About Frequent Flyer Miles)

-Not everybody takes Amex (as an example), so if that's your only credit card, you could be out of luck.
+Not every type of credit card is accepted everywhere, so if you only have one card, you could be out of luck.
 Having a couple of different brands of credit card at your fingertips lessens your chance of being left out in the cold.

 Dedicated Use Cards

 With multiple credit cards, you can dedicate each one to certain purchases.
 Maybe one card gives you extra rewards points for fuel purchases, another provides automatic insurance for car rentals and flights, and another is dedicated to your online purchases.
 Dedicating cards to certain purchases can help you stay organized, and you can benefit from rewards-specific programs.

 Don't forget about supplemental credit cards, which act as a second credit card for an additional user to charge to the original account.
 This can be a handy alternative for spouses, especially if one spouse doesn't have a good credit rating (using a supplemental can help rebuild bad credit, too).